ge1sterfahrer/WishlistAPI/README.md

 ## Usage
  To use this API clone the repository or download the newest release from GitHub.
- The port used in this application is 8081, please see the application.properties if you need to run with a different port.
+ The standart port used in this application is 8081, you can change that in the application.properties if you need to.

- If run locally the API will listen on localhost:8081/wishlist_api and needs two parameters:
+ If run locally the API will listen on localhost:8081/wishlist_api.
+ I will need two parameters:
  - The Top-Level-Domain of your wishlist ("de", "com", "co.uk")
  - The Wishlist ID found in the Wishlist URL